-This Chicken Fajita Feta-ccine is a long lost recipe from my recipe binders.
+This Chicken Fajita Pasta is inspired by a long lost recipe from my recipe binders.

-I have three thick binders plus a few skinny ones.
+Growing up I had three thick binders plus a few skinny ones.
 As I cooked throughout college, I printed recipes and stored them in my binder along with magazine pages I tore out.